-EDUC 690 Philosophy of Education (3) Fundamental educational ideas related to teaching and administration in terms of assumptions with respect to the nature of knowledge, man and democracy.
+EDUC 690 Philosophy of Education (3) Analysis of fundamental educational ideas related to teaching and administration in terms of assumptions with respect to the nature of knowledge, value, man and democracy.

 COURSE IN RESEARCH

 EDUC 698 Master's Study (1-6) To meet the research requirement in the Master's Degree Program.